 Step 1: Set up

-Gather fall leaves together!
+Gather fall leaves!
 Place fall leaves, paintbrushes, googly eyes, pencils, glue and paper on trays on the table.
-Gather children in a circle on the floor and read the “Leaf Man” by Lois Ehlert.
+Gather children and read the “Leaf Man” by Lois Ehlert.
 This is a fantastic book with illustrations from actual fall leaves and the perfect inspiration to collect leaves and arrange whimsical creatures with them!